ClickHouse/ClickHouse/docs/en/getting-started/install.md

 - AArch64 — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/aarch64/clickhouse'`
 - FreeBSD — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/freebsd/clickhouse'`

-These builds are not recommended for use in production.
+These builds are not recommended for use in production environment.
 Not all ClickHouse features are present in them.

 ### From Docker Image {#from-docker-image}